HershNagpal/webcheckers/docs/DesignDoc.md

 The model tier is a collection is a collection of objects and types that make up the basic structure of the checkers game.
 The Board, Space, and Piece classes are examples of game objects.
 Color, MessageType, and ViewMode are examples of types that describe other objects or states that objects can be in.
-The main heirarchy of the board is contained in the Board class.
+The main hierarchy of the board is contained in the Board class.

 ### Design Improvements
 > _Discuss design improvements that you would make if the project were